pazcm/cook-book/README.md

 ### Issues

 - Category radio buttons in form.
-After adding raido buttons in the app form (for add and edit recipe) using Materialize framework, had no selection when clicking in a category.
+After adding raido buttons in the app form (for add and edit recipe) using Materialize framework, had no selection when clicking in a category.-
 Fixed by including the <label> tags for each input.
-- Path Image broken in recipe detail view, getting a few 404 error for images.
+- Path Image broken in recipe detail view, getting a few 404 error for images.- Fixed by using jinja's url_root method `<img src="{{url_for('static' filename='images/example.jpg')}}">` instead of hardcode the filepath, with `<img src="static/images/example.jpg">`
-Fixed by using jinja's url_root method `<img src="{{url_for('static' filename='images/example.jpg')}}">` instead of hardcode the filepath, with `<img src="static/images/example.jpg">`
+- Edit Recipe issue.
+After editing twice information is gone ...

 ## Deployment